vickychhetri/pheri/README.md

 ﻿# Pheri

-**Pheri** is a terminal-based user interface (TUI) for MySQL.
+**Pheri** is a terminal-based user interface for MySQL.
 It allows you to connect to your MySQL databases and interact with them directly from your terminal — with a clean, minimal UI designed for productivity.
 ## 🚀 Features

 - **Fast and Lightweight** — Optimized for speed and responsiveness